Tay's Barbershop

 When you sit in the chair, here are the key things to communicate:

 Bringing a reference photo is always helpful.
+If this is your first time in a barber's chair, check out our barbershop experience guide for what to expect.
 Our barbers at Tay's Barbershop will work with you to find the right fade for your face shape, hair type, and personal style.
+The National Association of Barbers of America recommends clear client-barber communication as the single most important factor in a successful haircut.

 Maintaining Your Fade at Home